 RAG 2 states that all this cost is directly attributable to NHH.
 In the case of Water Plus, we need to further allocate the cost between work carried out on the United Utilities or Severn Trent licence.
-A large proportion of the cost can be directly allocated as the service was carried out by our parent company under a TSA for most of the year.
-However, the element not directly attributable, such as the element relating to overheads has been split between appointee licences based on customer numbers.
+A proportion of the cost can be directly, however the element not directly attributable, such as the element relating to overheads has been split between entity based on customer numbers.